 In 1972, Mr Moon entered law school but he was not there for long.

-Mr Moon was arrested for leading the protests against Park Chung-Hee's authoritarian rule.
+Mr Moon was arrested for leading the protests against the authoritarian rule of Park Chung-Hee - Park Geun-hye's father.
 He was sent to jail, where he passed the bar and was eventually released.